codingquark/codingquark.github.io/_posts/2018-11-28-oviyum-poetry.markdown

 codingquark [16:58] <br />
 The visions of a switch sending packets <br />
 The visions of blinking lights <br />
-The visions of streams of dataOh how I had wished to bathe in the signals of wireless fidelity
+The visions of streams of data <br /> <br />
+Oh how I had wished to bathe in the signals of wireless fidelity

 <br />
 bhk [17:00] <br />